Search for a recipe

 • Add the kaju powder to the sugar syrup and mix well

-• Close lid and keep it with the weight for exactly 1 minutes
+• Close the lid and keep it with the weight for exactly 1 minute (Do not turn the gas)

 • Transfer the dough to the greased aluminum foil.
 Cover one more greased aluminum foil over the dough ( imagine sandwich, in between two greased aluminum foil the kaju dough is present)

 • Roll the cashew dough to your desired thickness.
-Cut it with pizza cutter/knife into desired shape and enjoy Kaju katli
+Cut it with a pizza cutter/knife into the desired shape and enjoy Kaju katli

 Video